verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

       The `version` field of the resource spec must a [Semantic Versioning](https://semver.org/) value corresponding to a valid [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).

-      You can update the resource by either:
+      You can update the resource by doing one of the following:

       a) Editing the YAML file you used to install Verrazzano and setting the version field to the latest version, for example, `v0.7.0`.
          For example, to upgrade to `v0.7.0`, your YAML file should be edited to add or update the version field: